RKR21/cardsharks/docs/DesignDoc.md

 #### Law of Demeter
 ![Law of Demeter](lawOfDemeterOO.png)

 The Law of Demeter will be followed as all products have private data fields and appropriate getters and setters.
 The Angular framework will also inherently follow this principle with its use of components.
 Functionality is encapsulated within components while still allowing interaction between components without sharing internal data.
 We also use a controller to talk to the Data Access Object interface implementation which stores and modifies the product list in a JSON.
 So the Angular front end follows the principle as well as the backend.
-Below demonstrates how the Angular Components talk only to their immediate neighbor, a service, which talks to its neighbor, and so on, instead of the component directly editing the files or talking to the fileDAO or Controller.
+The imagine above shows how the Angular Components talk only to their immediate neighbor, a service, which talks to its neighbor, and so on, instead of the component directly editing the files or talking to the fileDAO or Controller.

 #### Loose Coupling
 ![Loose Coupling](looseCouplingOO.png)

 Loose coupling is the concept that systems that interact with each other should know as little as possible about each other.
 The only thing that matters is the external view of the class such as method signatures and return types.
 Interfaces are very helpful in enforcing this.
-For example, in our web application, the controller doesn’t need to worry about how the DAO implements its methods.
+For example, in our web application, the controller doesn’t need to worry about how the DAO implements its methods and has no information about it's inner workings.
 It could be swapped out with another implementation and as long as the method signatures and return types stay the same, the app would still function.
 Loose Coupling is also achieved in Angular by using dependency injection.
 By injecting the services into the components, the components do not need to know implementation details.
 This is important because it allows us to change the implementation of the dependency without affecting the component.

 #### Pure Fabrication